 Day 8: Todra Gorges – Dades Valley – Ouarzazate

 Getting to Ouarzazate, (Hollywood of Africa), and gate to the desert).
-This is a city situated in the middle of a bare plateau, south of the High Atlas Mountains.
-It is mainly inhabited by Berbers, who constructed many of the prominent kasbahs and buildings for which the area is known.
-One of those buildings is Taourirt Kasbahcreated in the seventeenth century.
+This is a city situated in the middle of a bare plateau, south of the High Atlas Mountains. not to mention that it is mainly inhabited by Berbers. the last mention constructed many of the prominent kasbahs and buildings for which the area is known.
+One of those buildings is Taourirt Kasbah created in the seventeenth century.